Ananya-Joshi/ananya-joshi.github.io/genai.md

 #### Papers and Blogs

+📄 Joshi, A.; Townes, T.; Gormley, N.; Neureiter, L.; Rosenfeld, R.; Wilder, B. "Outlier Ranking for Large-Scale Public Health Data."
+Proceedings of the AAAI Conference on Artificial Intelligence, 38(20), 22176-22184, 2024.

+📄 Joshi, A.; Rudow, M; “Constrained Process Maps for Multi-Agent Generative AI Workflows” Foundations of Agentic Systems Theory Workshop@AAAI 2026

+📄 Joshi, A.; Rudow, M; “Auditing Generative AI Benchmarks with a Multi-Agent Compliance System” Agentic AI Benchmarks and Applications for Enterprise Tasks  Workshop@AAAI 2026

+📄 Chulo, I.; Joshi, A.; “Decomposing Theory of Mind: How Emotional Processing Mediates ToM Abilities in LLMs” ATheory of Mind Workshop Workshop@AAAI 2026

 🎤 Kicked off the [AIxHealth Research](https://www.aixhealth.info/home) to Impact seminar series by previewing our psychiatry assistant systems and the computational resesarch questions underlying them that need to be addressed.

-🎤 Sharing some of our work in November at the NxtAI conference on computational monitoring and AI systems for psychiatry.
+🎤 Shared some of our work at the NxtAI conference, NSF AI SDM, the Malone Center at Hopkins, and Hopkins Precision Medicine for All on computational monitoring and AI systems for psychiatry.

 📄 Ren, K., Cortes-Gomez, S., Patiño, C. M., Joshi, A., Lyu, R., Tang, J., Turcan, A., Yamin, K., Wu, S., and Wilder, B. “Predicting Language Models’ Success at Zero-Shot Probabilistic Prediction.”
 Findings of the Association for Computational Linguistics: EMNLP 2025, Association for Computational Linguistics, 2025.

 📄 Joshi, A. "Event Monitoring in Modern Public Health Data Streams", Carnegie Mellon University Thesis

-📄 Joshi, A.; Townes, T.; Gormley, N.; Neureiter, L.; Rosenfeld, R.; Wilder, B. "Outlier Ranking for Large-Scale Public Health Data."
-Proceedings of the AAAI Conference on Artificial Intelligence, 38(20), 22176-22184, 2024.

 🛠️ Outshines Package : https://github.com/Ananya-Joshi/Outshines-Documentation